oapicf/pinterest-sdk/clients/ruby/generated/docs/BoardsApi.md

 PinterestSdkClient.configure do |config|
   # Configure OAuth2 access token for authorization: pinterest_oauth2
   config.access_token = 'YOUR ACCESS TOKEN'

+  # Configure OAuth2 access token for authorization: client_credentials
+  config.access_token = 'YOUR ACCESS TOKEN'
 end

 api_instance = PinterestSdkClient::BoardsApi.new
 opts = {
   ad_account_id: 'ad_account_id_example', # String | Unique identifier of an ad account.
   bookmark: 'bookmark_example', # String | Cursor used to fetch the next page of items
   page_size: 56, # Integer | Maximum number of items to include in a single page of the response.
-See documentation on <a href='/docs/getting-started/pagination/'>Pagination</a> for more information.
+See documentation on <a href='/docs/reference/pagination/'>Pagination</a> for more information.
   privacy: 'ALL' # String | Privacy setting for a board.
 }